bahiirwa/cashleo-woocommerce-payments/readme.txt

 == Changelog ==

+= 1.1.0 =
+- Added Conditionals to increase performance via minimal styles loading on each page.

 = 1.0.1 =
-OOP Variables to remove error on titling.
+- OOP Variables to remove error on titling.

 = 1.0.0 =
-Initial Plugin Commit
+- Initial Plugin Commit

 == Upcoming Improvements ==